megyant/42_Born2beroot/README.md

 ## About the project

 This project is a part of Milestone 1 of Common Core at 42 school.
-It aims to teach more on virtualization and server administration.
+It aims to teach more on virtualisation and server administration.

 ## Tools and insights